 The elevated walkway and fog signal structure disappeared from the north pier long ago, but the red cylindrical tower continues to serve as the primary light at Kenosha.
 A cylindrical D-9 tower was installed on the southern end of the breakwater in the 1960s.

 A second auction for Kenosha Pierhead Lighthouse started on May 25, 2011 with a starting bid of $5,000.
 A bid for this amount was placed on June 17, and the auction closed on July 15 with a winning bid of $17,000.
-Five bidders participated in the auction, and the winner of the auction was John Burhan, a local artist.
-Burhan, who fished off the pier as a kid and learned to sail in Kenosha Harbor, felt the lighthouse would be the perfect space for his studio.
-After the interior of the tower was renovated during the spring of 2012, the lighthouse was opened on select days so the public can view Burhan's work, which features marine scenes and sailboats.
+Five bidders participated in the auction, and the winner of the auction was John Burhani, a local artist.
+Burhani, who fished off the pier as a kid and learned to sail in Kenosha Harbor, felt the lighthouse would be the perfect space for his studio.
+After the interior of the tower was renovated during the spring of 2012, the lighthouse was opened on select days so the public can view Burhan’s work, which features marine scenes and sailboats.
+John Burhani passed away in 2015 at the age of forty-nine, following a courageous battle with non-Hodgkins lymphoma.